 What is your approach to making?

 Immediacy- that’s what I love when making.
 However, that sort of rawness is not easy to control.
-You have to be talented and disciplined.
-Not having either of those qualities in large measure, I tend to make a lot of duds.
-But when a piece is successful; when it seems to be more than what I've put into it- this is the most enjoyable part of the whole pursuit.
+When a piece is successful; when it seems to be more than what I've put into it- this is the most enjoyable part of the whole pursuit.

 Do you have a favourite material?